DuncanLHS/RRFPostProcessor/README.md

 - Append M0 to execute stop.g at end of job.

 ### In testing:
-- Optional home Z after extruder and bed up to temperature.
+- Optional execute macro after extruder and bed up to temperature (useful to home Z or run purge/wipe routines)
-- Optional park at layer change (for timelapses).
+- Optional execute macro at layer change (for timelapses).
 - Standby temperature properties.

 ### Additional notes: